Equidistribution from Fractals: A refinement of Theorem and applications

 Let $\nu=\mu_\omega$ for a typical $\omega$.
-We must show that But If $F$ were continuous on $\mathcal{M}^\sqr$, convergence above would follow immediately from the fact that $P_0$ is $\log\gamma$-discretely generated by $\nu$ at $\nu$-a.e. point.
-Continuity fails because of the discontinuity of $S_t$.
-In fact, $F$ is continuous on a set of full $P_0$-measure because $P_0$ is supported on non-atomic measures, but not uniformly so.
-This can be fixed by a standard approximation argument, which we omit. \end{proof}
+We must show that But If $F$ were continuous on $\mathcal{P}([0,1])$, convergence above would follow immediately from the fact that $P_0$ is $\log\gamma$-discretely generated by $\nu$ at $\nu$-a.e. point.
+In fact, $F$ is defined only on $\mathcal{M}^\sqr$, but it is continuous on a $P_0$-full measure set (such as the set of atomless measures in $\mathcal{M}^\sqr$), so the result still follows, see e.g. \cite[Theorem 2.7]{Billingsley99}.